smarsx/larena/README.md

 ### Vote

 - use $GOO to vote on $PAGES
-- voting burns $GOO
+- voting burns $GOO used
-- to avoid gas in the vote function, there are no safeguards, voting for an invalid pageID is allowed
+- to avoid gas in the vote function, there are few safeguards, voting for an invalid pageID is allowed
+- in the hours preceeding end of epoch, there is a penalty applied to votes.

 ### Claim